 .@OrangeCoSheriff was called again yesterday (April 13) regarding the live Monday Night Raw taping, but at that point, the new Executive Order signed April 9 allowed for #WWE to operate as an essential business.

 WWE is now running “full speed ahead” with their Performance Center tapings.
-They have full crew backstage and are calling in road agents that they previously told to stay home.
+They have a full crew backstage and are calling in road agents that they previously told to stay home.

 Do you consider WWE as an essential service?
 Sound off in the comments below!